mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

    * @emits `CANCELLED`
    */
   public cancel(): SlotCommand {
+    if (!this.canBeCancelled())
-    if (!this.canBeCancelled()) throw new CancellationConditionsNotMetError(this.slotStatus);
+      throw new CancellationConditionsNotMetError(this.slotStatus);

-    const newStatus = 'OPEN';
+    const newStatus = "OPEN";

     this.removeHostName();
     this.updateStatus(newStatus);

     return {
       event: {
-        eventName: 'CANCELLED', // Transient state
+        eventName: "CANCELLED", // Transient state
         slotId: this.slotId,
         slotStatus: this.slotStatus,
         hostName: this.hostName,
-        startTime: this.getStartTime()
+        startTime: this.getStartTime(),
       },
-      newStatus
+      newStatus,
     };
   }